GabeBecker2048/Minecraft-Server-SmartStart/README.md

 This should always be either ON or OFF.
 If ON the server will create a backup in the backups folder when starting the server.
 If OFF the server will not create a backup on start up

+#### BACKUP_ON_SHUTDOWN (Default OFF)
+Toggle for backing up the server on shut down.
+This should always be either ON or OFF.
+If ON the server will create a backup in the backups folder when shuting down the server.
+If OFF the server will not create a backup on shut down

 #### MAX_BACKUPS (Default 3)
 The maximum number of backups allowed before the oldest backups are deleted.